jpaguerre/ThRend/README.md

 </p>

 ### Source code and compilation
 ThRend was developed in C++ with Visual Studio 2013.
-All the source code and VS projects are uploaded in this github page.
-There are many dependancies but they are all portable, so you should be able to download and compile the project directly.
-The only prequiste is Visual Studio 2013 or greater.
-If you need a Linux compilation project, do not hessitate to contact me.
+All the source code and VS projects are uploaded in this Github page.
+There are many dependencies but they are all portable, so you should be able to download and compile the project directly.
+The only prerequisite is Visual Studio 2013 or greater.
+If you need a Linux compilation project, do not hesitate to contact me.

 The libraries used by ThRend are the following:
 1. Intel Embree 3 for ray tracing operations (https://www.embree.org/)